Meet the Creative Speech Therapy NYC Team

 M.S.
 CCC – SLP, TSSLD

-Specialties include: Feeding, Apraxia, and Articulation
+Specialties include: Feeding, Apraxia, Open Mouth Posture at Rest, and Articulation

 Rachael has completed high level trainings including: Talk Tools Level 2, Feeding Therapy: A Sensory Motor Approach, Natural Language Acquisition (Meaningful Speech), SOS- Approach to Feeding, PROMPT: Technique IAOM trained orofacial myologist, Tethered Oral Tissue, Kaufman Apraxia of Speech